Fleet of the Damned by Chris Bunch and Allan Cole

 Frieda Klein

 It’s a series of 8 books, 7 named after days of week, and one final.
-Frida is a psychologist with a medical degree who always has a murder case to solve.
+Frieda is a psychologist with a medical degree who always has a murder case to solve.
 She has the persistence of Harry Bosch and uses intuition and advanced questioning to untangle the ball of lies in each book.

 The only downside of the series is that it has main antagonists who remain untouched over the series, like some kind of comic book supervillains.